MAT B1 form – what is it and when do I get one?

 What is the MATB1 form?

-When do I get it?
+When do I get my MATB1 form?

 If you don't have a routine antenatal appointment due around this time, you could try phoning and asking for one to be sent to you.
-One member of our forum who posts as girlinleeds had no problem with this approach, saying: "I phoned my midwife and explained and she just left it for me to collect at my GP surgery."
+One member of our forum who posts as girlinleeds had no problem with this approach, saying: "I phoned my midwife and explained, and she just left it for me to collect at my GP surgery."

 What do I do with it once I've got it?

 What if I lose my MATB1 form?